 (b) Is the form of Union action (choice of instrument) justified, as simple as possible, and coherent with the satisfactory achievement of, and ensuring compliance with the objectives pursued (e.g. choice between regulation, (framework) directive, recommendation, or alternative regulatory methods such as co-legislation, etc.)?

-The objectives of this proposal can be best pursued through a Decision.
-The MSR is an existing EU policy instrument adopted in 2015.
-A Decision is the appropriate instrument for this single amendment to the Decision establishing the MSR.
+The objectives of this proposal can be best pursued through a Directive.
+This is the most appropriate legal instrument to make amendments to the existing ETS Directive.